leiter2121/GPT-and-Bard-bot/README.md

 3. The conversation bot will initiate the conversation by presenting its opinion on the topic and the reasons behind it.

-4. Engage in an aggressive conversation by responding to the bot's opinion.
+4. Engage in an aggressive conversation by listening to the bots converse with each other.

 5. To interrupt the conversation and exit gracefully, press the 'q' key on your keyboard.

-6. The bot will also provide you with the option to switch to a different topic after each interaction.
+6. The bots will eventually change topic on their own.

 ## Examples